Wilhelm Altvater

 Wilhelm Altvater (12 August 1920 – 4 February 2001) was a German politician of the Social Democratic Party (SPD) and former member of the German Bundestag.

 Life

 Altvater had been a member of the SPD since 1946.
-He was a member of the German Bundestag from September 22, 1960, when he succeeded the SPD North Rhine-Westphalia as state representative for the late Hugo Rasch, until 1961.
+He was a member of the German Bundestag from September 22, 1960, when he succeeded the SPD in North Rhine-Westphalia as state representative for the late Hugo Rasch, until 1961.